In this article, we will learn how to enable password-less login on Linux using ssh key.

 We can use ssh-keygen command to generate SSH keys in Linux.

-- Press Enter to confirm the default location (that is, ~/.ssh/id_rsa) for the newly created key.
+- Press Enter to confirm the location (the default is, ~/.ssh/id_rsa) for the newly created key.

-- Enter a passphrase, and confirm it by entering it again when prompted to do so.
+- You can optionally set a passphrase for your private key.
+Enter a passphrase, and confirm it by entering it again when prompted to do so.

 - Check the SSH public key file and private key file with ls command under ~/.ssh/ directory